-Dominican law requires that students in grades 3-12 must pass all subjects before being promoted to the next grade level.
+Students in grades 3-12 must pass all subjects before being promoted to the next grade level.
 If a student is failing a class at the end of any quarter, the student's parents will be asked to pick up their child's report card in the school office and sign a form stating that they are aware of their child's failing grade.

 When the school determines that a student should be retained but the parents are not in agreement, that student may not be allowed to enroll for the next school year.
-Retention will be enforced, whether or not the parent has responded to a notification and even when billing statements indicate acceptance for the following grade.

 High school students (grades 9-12) are not allowed to repeat a grade level at SCS.
-Therefore, if it is decided that a high school student must be retained, that student will not be allowed to enroll at SCS for the following year.
+Therefore, if a student in grades 9-12 fails three or more courses for the year, he/she will not be able to continue studying at SCS.